CAFDataProcessing/data-processing-service/utils/data-processing-task-submitter/README.md

 ## Summary

-This is an application that submits task messages for files in a folder to a queue, for consumption by a workflow worker.
+This is an application that submits document worker document task messages for files in a folder to a queue, for consumption by a workflow worker.
 The ID of an existing workflow can be provided for use on the messages or a definition of a workflow can be provided and it will be created for use in the messages.

 ## Configuration